 Venice, the floating city captures the hearts and imagination of tourists.
-A series of islands separated by canals, linked by bridges it makes for the ultimate romantic getaway.
-Just steps away from the main squares, crowds thin, streets shrink and the entire city becomes a maze lined with art, food, and wine, ripe of exploration.
+A series of islands separated by canals linked by bridges Venice makes for the ultimate romantic getaway.
+Just steps away from the main squares, crowds thin, streets shrink and the entire city becomes a maze lined with art, food, and wine, ripe for exploration.